Finger Lakes State Park

-Finger Lakes State Park is a public recreation area consisting of 1138 acre in Boone County near the city of Columbia, Missouri.
+Finger Lakes State Park is a public recreation area consisting of 1138 acre in Boone County near the city of Columbia, Missouri, and adjacent to the Rocky Fork Lakes Conservation Area.
 The state park is unusual in that the site was reclaimed after having been strip mined for coal.
 It is one of two state parks in Missouri used for off-road vehicles.
 The history of the other, St. Joe State Park, is also connected with mining.
-It is adjacent to Rocky Fork Lakes Conservation Area.

 History

 Between 1964 and 1967, the area was known as Peabody Coal's Mark Twain Mine, from which the company removed 1.2 million short tons (1.1 Tg) of coal.
 In 1974, Peabody donated the land to the state for use as a park.
 The state restored the site with federal grant money that was issued with the intent to demonstrate the conversion of strip-mined land to recreational use.

 Features

 The park has many hills and gullies that are crossed by more than 70 mi of trails for off-road motorcycles, ATVs, and motocross.
 A 1.5 mi corridor of water, created by joining small isolated lakes left from the mining operations, is used for canoeing, fishing, swimming, and scuba diving.